buglomi/gollector-monitors/README.md

   relationship to the binary that was responsible for executing the process.
   Listens on localhost:9118 for using with [json\_poll](https://github.com/erikh/gollector/wiki/JSON-Poll).
   This monitor must be run as root.
+* `tcp-monitor`: monitors connect() RTT to your services and reports metrics.
+  Listens on localhost:9117 for using with [json\_poll](https://github.com/erikh/gollector/wiki/JSON-Poll).
+  This monitor must be run as root.
 * `redis-monitor`: jsonification of the `info` redis command.
 For use with the [command](https://github.com/erikh/gollector/wiki/Command) plugin.
 * `postgresql-monitor`: reports several metrics for use with the [command](https://github.com/erikh/gollector/wiki/Command) plugin: